 An Antwerp city break is a great idea for a weekend with kids and those who want to explore the second largest city in Belgium.
-In terms of tourist popularity, it is inferior to Brussels.
+In terms of tourist popularity, it is less visited than Brussels.
 But it is worth seeing because it is unlike any other European city with its architecture and mixture of cultures.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you if you make a purchase through a link.
 Please see the full disclosure for further information.